Do yourself a favor and visit Seven Magic Mountains, a vibrant desert art installation, on your way to Las Vegas. You won’t regret it.

 Seven Magic Mountains is a creation of the internationally renowned artist Ugo Rondinone.
 Born in Brunnen, Switzerland, the artist is known for its ability to channel into the complicated relationship between people and nature.
 From eccentric designs to unusual locations, nothing in his creative process, including installation of the famous Nevada’s artwork, is spontaneous.

-Just a few years ago, there was no Seven Magic Mountains or any other prominent sites to see in this part of the state.
+Just a few years ago, there were no Seven Magic Mountains or any other prominent sites to see in this part of the state.
 The place was barren but never forsaken.

-Finally, on May 11, 2016, a grandiose installation adorned the desert near Las Vegas.
+A grandiose installation drew more people to the desert near Las Vegas only on May 11, 2016.
 Thousands of visitors flocked to the newly-opened artwork.
 Every new media release, every visit to Seven Magic Mountains stirred up interest among art enthusiasts.
-Soon, people all over the world talked about this bizarre installation.
-Even more art lovers longed to see the splendidness of Seven Magic Mountains in person.
+Soon, people all over the world talked about this odd installation.

 While the colorful totems seemed to appear overnight, the whole creative process took more than four years.
-From obtaining permit and working on specific engineering modalities that would keep the structures stable, the artist who by that time had relocated to New York and producers, the Nevada Museum or Art and Art Production Fund, had a long way to go.
+From obtaining a permit and working on specific engineering modalities that would keep the structures stable, the artist, who by that time had relocated to New York, and producers, the Nevada Museum of Art and Art Production Fund, had a long way to go.

 Permit and Extension

 Yet neither the artist nor the producers expected such an overwhelming success.
-The longer Seven Magic Mountains existed, the more locals and travelers wished to visit it.
+The longer Seven Magic Mountains existed, the more locals and travelers stopped to admire it.
 Inspired by this interest, Ugo strived to keep the installation on view at its current location.

 1. Extension of Human Intervention in the Desert

-While the location of the installation may look random for the unfamiliar visitors, the area has a long history of human intervention.
+While the location of the installation may look random for oblivious visitors, the area has a long history of human intervention.
 Seven Magic Mountains is nestled near Jean Dry Lake, a place that housed a couple of other famous artworks.

 2. Symbol of Nevada’s Art